read time 7 minutes

 Sees things with fresh eyes.
 Asks "why" when others assume "of course."

-WHAT: Beginner’s Curiosity is the practice of approaching familiar problems like you’re seeing them for the first time.
-It’s not a lack of experience, it’s the refusal to let experience harden into assumption.
+WHAT: Beginner’s Curiosity is the mindset of approaching familiar problems like you’re seeing them for the first time.
 It helps you stay alert to what others miss, simply because they’ve stopped noticing.

 → When the room is building on assumptions, be the one breaking them.